Skip to main content

 Oral Administration

-Administer orally on an empty stomach as conventional tablets, oral solution, or orally disintegrating tablets.
+Administer orally on an empty stomach (at least 30 minutes before eating) as conventional tablets, oral solution, or orally disintegrating tablets.
 At least one manufacturer states that dose should not be repeated if inadvertently administered with food.
-(See Food under Pharmacokinetics.)

 Orally Disintegrating Tablets

 Remove tablet from the blister packaging with dry hands and immediately place it on the tongue.
-Tablet should disintegrate in approximately one minute (range: 10 seconds to 14 minutes).
+Tablet should disintegrate in approximately one minute (range: 10 seconds to 14 minutes); swallow the granules without water.
 Discard any tablet that breaks or crumbles during handling.

 Intranasal Administration

-Administer by nasal inhalation using a metered-dose spray pump.
+Commercially available in a bottle with a metered-dose spray pump attachment for administration by nasal inhalation.
 For information on administration technique, consult manufacturer's instructions for use.

 Prime the pump prior to first use or if not used for ≥2 weeks.